rchampourlier/go-lib/README.md

 ### timestamp

-Simple function to generate a timestamp string in a standart format.
+Set of functions to generate timestamp strings in a standart format.

 ## Howto